MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 ### Using If Exists to create or delete a resource group

-The following command creates a new resource group only if one of the specified name does not exist.
+The following script creates a new resource group only if one with the specified name does not exist.

 ```cli
 if [ $(az group exists --name $resourceGroup) = false ];